ungap/raw-json/README.md

 To simplify the repeated *reviver* dance, this module also offers a non standard `JSON.reviver` helper that will recognize *BigInt* and return these when found in the source, keeping all other numbers the same.

-## What about core-js?
+## What about core-js or performance?

 This module goal is to temporarily enable *rawJSON* until it gets native support and it moves the minimum amount of code to do so to keep it simple, size-friendly, yet still performant.

-If you are interesting in code-size and performance you can [test yourself](https://ungap.github.io/raw-json/test/) in Safari or Firefox.
+If you are interested in code-size and performance you can [test yourself](https://ungap.github.io/raw-json/test/) in Safari or Firefox.

 On average, this module is ~1.5X faster on simple cases and 3X up to 5X faster on more complex (nested) cases.

+Compared to native Chrome/ium implementation, this module is nearly as fast as that one too, specially with complex values (same test page, this time with Chrome/ium).